Curious how I got into computers?

 I’ve done just about everything computer-related from repairs (down to the chip level in the old days!), to programming (I’ve headed big development projects – and done other bigger projects by myself – with the aid of copious quantities of Diet Dr Pepper!).

-JOLT is for nerds!
+JOLT is for newbies!

 For years I was the Sysop of Pinecliffe BBS with 10 phone lines, running on a wonder rag-tag collection of 286 computers 🙂

-In fact, I can truly say that I LOVE doing what I’m doing – even after all this time!
+One of the most amazing things, though, is that I can truly say that I LOVE doing what I’m doing – even after all this time!

 I’ve seen SO many of my competitors go west (or south), and I’ve seen so many of them burn out.

-But HE decided he HATED computers.
+But one day HE decided he HATED computers.

 AND hated computer CUSTOMERS.